 1. How can my treatment and its side effects influence my family?

 We all know cancer isn’t contagious.
 During your treatment, you can and should enjoy the support and company of family and friends.
 But there will also be days when you won’t feel well enough for company and should take the time to rest and restore your energy.

 Family members and friends will want to help, but they may not know exactly how.

-Few drugs will require you to avoid contact with family or other people, but there are some steps you can take to help family and pets avoid chemotherapy exposure.
+Few drugs will require you to avoid contact with family or other people.
+However, there are some steps you can take to help family and pets avoid chemotherapy exposure.

 Your body will rid itself of chemotherapy medications in the first 48 hours after treatment.
 The drugs may be present in your bodily fluids, including urine, tears, vomit, and blood.
 Exposure to these fluids can irritate your skin or the skin of others.

-- Close the lid before flushing the toilet and double flush after each use.
+- Close the lid before flushing the toilet and flush twice after each use.
 If possible, you may wish to use a separate bathroom from family members.

 - Wash your hands well after using the bathroom or coming into contact with bodily fluids.

 - Caregivers should wear two pairs of disposable gloves when cleaning up bodily fluids.
 If a family member has been exposed, they should wash the area well.
 Steps should be taken to avoid repeat exposure to bodily fluids.

 - Wash soiled sheets, towels, and clothes right away in a separate load.
 If clothing and linens can’t be washed immediately, place them in a plastic bag.

 - Place soiled throwaway items in two plastic bags before putting them into the trash.